1947 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse of The 1947 Quarter

 The reverse displays a heraldic eagle with spread wings, clutching 13 arrows symbolizing the original colonies.
-An olive branch beneath represents peace—particularly meaningful in the post-war era.
-“UNITED STATES OF AMERICA” and “E PLURIBUS UNUM” arc above, with “QUARTER DOLLAR” below.
-Mint marks (D or S) appear beneath the olive branch center.
+An olive branch beneath represents peace—particularly meaningful in the post-war era—while “UNITED STATES OF AMERICA” and “E PLURIBUS UNUM” arc above, with “QUARTER DOLLAR” below and the mint mark (D or S) placed just beneath the olive branch center.

 Other Features of The 1947 Quarter

-The 1947 quarter contains 90% silver and 10% copper, weighing 6.25 grams with 0.18084 troy ounces of pure silver.
-Specifications include a 24.3 mm diameter, reeded edge with 119 reeds, and 1.75 mm thickness.
-Notably, some 1947-S quarters exhibit proof-like characteristics with mirror fields, though they weren’t officially issued as proofs—these special strikes are now highly prized by collectors.
+The 1947 quarter contains 90% silver and 10% copper, weighing 6.25 grams with exactly 0.18084 troy ounces of pure silver.
+Specifications include a 24.3 mm diameter, a reeded edge with 119 reeds, and a 1.75 mm thickness—all identical across Philadelphia, Denver, and San Francisco strikes.

 Also Read: Top 20 Most Valuable 1776-1976 Bicentennial Quarter